dipunm/secure-bitcoin-for-dummies/guides/visual-guide.md

 ---
 layout: page
-title: A visual guide to bitcoin vaults
+nav_order: 2
 ---
+# A visual guide to bitcoin vaults

+{: .note}
-This page aims to give you a feeling for what a comprehensive Bitcoin vault might look like with the aid of a diagram.
+This page aims to give you a feeling for what a comprehensive bitcoin vault might look like with the aid of a diagram.

-{: .note .info}
-This particular diagram uses specific tools that aid this design, namely the ColdCard and BlueWallet.
-Use this as a
+The following diagram illustrates access points that we might design for our bitcoin vault.
+This diagram makes use of the ColdCard, XOR Seeds, and BlueWallet's "Watch-Only wallet".
+Your final setup may differ and use alternative tools with different features.

 ![A bitcoin vault diagram]({{ site.baseurl }}/assets/VAULT.drawio.png)